ScribeAegis/ScribeAegis/README.md

 <div align="center">
   <h3>🏴‍☠️ My Preferred Operating System</h3>
   <p>
     My go-to operating system is Debian Linux.
 While I develop on both Windows and Linux, I use Windows frequently for work-related tasks.
 In my spare time, I mix both Windows and Linux for various projects.
-I also put several VMs to use for development and security research, including distributions like Ubuntu, Manjaro, Mint, Arch and BlackArch (even though I’m not a huge fan of Arch).
+I also put several VMs to use for development and security research, including distributions like Ubuntu, Manjaro, Mint, Arch and BlackArch (although I’m not a huge fan of Arch).
   </p>
 </div>